TrevorAGill/partyplanner-refactor/README.md

 * _An event instance should hold several properties_
   * _Input: new Event_
   * _Output: event = {# of people, food served, beverages served, entertainment}_
-* _It should be able to calculate a "price per guest" based on the food, beverage, and entertainment selection_
+* _It should be able to calculate a "F+B price per guest" based on the food and beverage selection_
-  * _Input: foodSelection = "soup and salad", beverageSelection = "wine and beer", entertainmentSelection = "Beyonce"_
+  * _Input: foodSelection = "soup and salad", beverageSelection = "wine and beer"_
-  * _Output: "Your price per guest will be $500"_
+  * _Output: "Your price per guest for F+B will be $50."_
 * _It should be able to calculate a total event price by multiplying "price per guest" by guest count_
   * _Input: pricePerGuest = $500, guestCount = 100_
   * _Output: "Your event will cost an estimated $50,000"_